EricTheCleric1998/Machine-Learning-Practice/README.md

 After you get working k-Nearest Neighbor and NN classifiers, fine tune the NN and compare results using Monte Carlo Cross-Validation with 10 repeated random samplings.

+If you have not yet implemented a general and fast k-Nearest Neighbor, then for this second week, use the library function from SciKit-Learn: https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html